CrossEye/BibleLiteracy/index.md

 The remainder of the New Testament, except for the last book, **Revelations**, consists of letters to existing Christian communities.
 They are attributed to various of Jesus's disciples and later converts.
-Paul, who we read about in Acts is responsible for many of them (traditionally thirteen, scholars say seven to ten.)
+Paul, who we read about in Acts, is responsible for many of them (traditionally thirteen, scholars say seven to ten.)
 Read them if you want to understand a bit more about Christian ideas, but feel free to skip them otherwise.
 The point of this document is mostly cultural references, and there are not many in these selections that you need to know for that.
 The two passages that I think might be more familiar are noted.

 These letters are the oldest known Christian writing, dating between 50 and 100 AD.
 Christian theology is based on the teachings of Jesus, but it is worked out